juhakaup/WFC_dungeon_gen/documentation/userguide.md

 # WFC dungeon generator - user manual

-### Running the program
+## Running the program

-#### Running precompiled jar package
+### Running precompiled jar package
-The precompiled .jar file can be run from the command line with a command
+The precompiled *.jar* file can be run from the command line with the following command:
 ```
   java -jar WFC_dungeon_gen
 ```

-#### Compiling and running the program from source
+### Compiling and running the program from source
 The program uses gradle for building and package management.

 If you have gradle installed on your system, you can use the command *gradle* directly, if you do not have gradle installed, substitute the command *gradle* with *./gradlew* for the following commands.